-You search lots of publications and experience that it is sometimes hard to find the specific information you are looking for.
+Is it sometimes hard to find the specific information you are looking for in the medical literature?
 Maybe it is time to change your literature search strategy to speed up and improve your writing process.
 There are basically two things that are important for a good search: the search engine and the search terms you use.

 Literature search engine

 Many people start their literature search at Google, and there is nothing wrong with that if you are entirely new to a field and want to get a feel for the terms.
 For scientific or medical writing, however, you need sources that you can rely on to be accurate and trustworthy.
 So for searching scientific articles and reviews – these last ones are also a good starting point on a new subject- you may want to use PubMed (over 30 million biomedical publications, including books).
 PMC is a database that also contains biomedical publications, except a lot fewer (over 6 million) than PubMed, as all publications in PMC are freely accessible.
 So if you want to avoid the frustration of finding a perfect publication and then not having access to it, you may want to use PMC instead of PubMed (or check out my blog on the many ways to obtain PDFs).